hibahadeer/port-scanner-using-socket/README.md

-# port-scanner-using-socket
-# 🔍 Port Scanner in Python
+# 🔍 Port Scanner Using Socket

 This is a simple **port scanner** written in Python using the built-in `socket` module.
 It allows users to scan a range of ports on a given target IP address to check which ports are open or closed.